freecodecampuz/coding-interview-solutions/pattern-two-pointers/comparing-strings-containing-backspaces.md

-# Comparing Strings containing Backspaces (medium)
+# Comparing Strings containing Backspaces

 ### Problem Statement
 Given two strings containing backspaces (identified by the character ‘#’), check if the two strings are equal.